 However, smooth painting may make it a bit more slippery, hence limiting mice movement on a concrete wall.

-Though mice are rarely found on the roof of a house like roof rats, they can occasionally climb walls to get there.
 If a mouse can sense food, warmth, or shelter in your attic, they will get there.

 Can Mice Climb Metal?